-If you’re planting in spring, summer or dry weather, water well and regularly for the first few months.
-Make sure to keep an eye on young pink Wisteria and increase watering if there are extended periods of hot or dry weather.
+If you’re planting Pink Wisteria in spring, summer or dry weather, water well and regularly for the first few months.
+Keep an eye on young plants and increase watering if there are extended periods of hot or dry weather.
 If you’re planting in autumn, you may only need to water your tree a little.
 We stock a range of irrigation kits, suitable for a variety of planting schemes.

 Once planted, it is important to keep the area free of competing weeds and grass for the first couple of growing seasons.

 Wisteria plants have a reputation for being high maintenance when it comes to pruning, but this is not the case!
 When pruned at the correct times, Wisteria is easy to control and a pleasure for everybody.

 Pink Climbing Wisteria needs to be pruned twice a year. - in July or August and then again in January or February.
 In summer, after flowering, prune the green, whippy shoots from the previous year’s growth.
 This encourages flower production and helps to control the overall size.
 In January, remove up to half of the previous year’s growth, leaving just a few buds on each stem.